benjha/nvrapids_olcf/README.md

 ## Repository Organization

-This repository has the next directories:
+This repository includes the next directories:

+- docs

+[`docs`] provides documentation for the OLCF's user community to execute NVIDIA RAPIDS in Summit.

+- examples

+[`examples`] provides the LSF scripts and python examples discussed in the documentation.

 - build-scripts

-[`build-scripts`](https://github.com/benjha/nvrapids_olcf/tree/branch-0.11/build_scripts) directory includes scripts to build from source NVIDIA Rapids in SUMMIT.
+[`build-scripts`](https://github.com/benjha/nvrapids_olcf/tree/branch-0.18/build_scripts) directory includes scripts to build from source NVIDIA RAPIDS in Summit.
+This directory is meant to be used by mantainers.

-- dask-batch

-dask-batch directory includes scripts to execute DASK distributed workloads in batch mode.

-- dask-cuda-batch

-dask-cuda-batch directory  includes scripts to execute NVIDIA Rapids workloads with dask-cuda in batch mode.